 The first time around grab the obvious big things that you don’t like or never, ever use and get rid of those.
 Sit with that for a bit and get comfortable with what you’ve thrown out and what you’ve got left.
 When you’re ready, declutter the same area in a second sweep, removing what you can.
 Keep doing repeated rounds of decluttering until you can’t declutter anything further.

-Decluttering Tip #5 The waste of money argument
+5. The waste of money argument

-Some people say that decluttering your home is just a waste of money and they use this argument to avoid decluttering.
+Some people say that decluttering your home is a waste of money and they use this argument to avoid decluttering.
 I personally disagree and think that the most waste comes about if you purchase an item unwisely, not when you get rid of it.
-Check out my post on Minimalism and shopping if you keep buying things you don’t really want or need!
+Check out my post on Minimalism and shopping if you keep buying things you don’t really want or need.

 I like to donate most of my unwanted stuff so even if I am getting rid of it, I know someone else will have some benefit.
 Very occasionally I do have to buy something which I’d previously decluttered but this happens so rarely.
-Decluttering my home and becoming Minimalist has given me so many benefits that I don’t ever regret throwing something out.
+Decluttering my home has given me so many benefits that I don’t ever regret throwing something out.
 I just put it down to one of those things and move on.

-Decluttering Tip #6 Not knowing what to keep and what to get rid of
+6. Knowing what to keep and what to get rid of

-This is always a tricky one for Minimalist beginners and it does get easier with practice.
+This is always a tricky one for decluttering beginners and it does get easier with practice.
 But, if you’re a hoarder, this can be a really big stumbling block to stop you from decluttering.
 My suggestion would be to keep it really simple.